GeostatsGuy/GeostatsPyDemos/README.md

 I spent quite a bit of time checking, updating and improving all of the workflows.

-* update to date with GeostatsPy v0.0.68
+* up to date with GeostatsPy v0.0.68
-* improve documentation with concepts and theory from my courses to motivate the workflows
+* improved documentation with concepts and theory from my courses to motivate the workflows
-* improve code comments
+* improved code comments
-* improve data and model visualization
+* improved data and model visualization

 I'm quite happy with the current state.
 I feel that this set of well-documented workflow for spatial data analytics and geostatistics in Python with GeostatsPy now lives up to its goal - to launch anyone into building spatial data analytics and geostatistics workflow with GeostatsPy!
 I'm stoked to help out, Michael